 Subject to the terms and conditions of the exchange agreement, as amended, between us and certain of the holders Partnership Units (other than PJT Partners Inc.), holders of Partnership Units have the right, subject to the terms and conditions set forth in the partnership agreement of PJT Partners Holdings LP, on a quarterly basis, to exchange all or part of the Partnership Units.
 Further, the Company may also require holders of Partnership Unit who are not Service Providers (as defined in the Partnership Agreement of PJT Partners Holdings LP) to exchange such Partnership Units.
 We retain the sole option to determine whether to settle the exchange in either cash or for shares of PJT Partners Inc. Class A common stock on a one-for-one basis.
-Depending on our liquidity and capital resources, market conditions, the timing and concentration of exchange requests and other considerations, we may choose to fund exchanges of Partnership Units with available cash, borrowings or new issuances of PJT Partners Inc. Class A common stock or to settle exchanges by issuing PJT Partners Inc. Class A common stock to the exchanging holder of Partnership Units.
+Depending on our liquidity and capital resources, market conditions, the timing and concentration of exchange requests and other considerations, we may choose to fund exchanges of Partnership Units with available cash, borrowings or new issuances of PJT Partners Inc. Class A common stock or to settle exchanges by issuing PJT Partners Inc. Class A common stock to the exchanges by issuing PJT Partners Inc. Class A common stock to the exchanges by issuing PJT Partners Inc. Class A common stock to the exchanging holder of Partnership Units.